canonical/superset-k8s-operator/documentation/tutorial/04-deploy-superset.md

 ```

 [note]
-This relation addition may take up to 5 minutes to complete.
+This relation addition is successful when all units reach an `active` status, approximately 5 minutes to complete.
 [\note]

 When running `juju status --relations`, you should expect an output like the following: